OTTOREIKU/DOC-Fan-Edition/README.md

 =============

-This is a passion project for educational and entertainment purposes that has no relation to Derby Owners Club or SEGA branding other than in name
+This is a passion project for educational and entertainment purposes that has no official relation to Derby Owners Club or SEGA branding other than in name

 =============